Get the lowdown on Zandvoort's F1 circuit

 The winners on the circuit read like a who's who of four-wheel motorsport.
 Italy's Alberto Ascari was the first winner of an F1-accredited race on the course in 1952.
 World champions such as Juan Manuel Fangio, Graham Hill, Jim Clark, Jackie Stewart, Niki Lauda, James Hunt, Nelson Piquet and Alain Prost have also won in Zandvoort.
 Clark is the most successful driver in the history of the Dutch GP with four victories.

 As mentioned above, Zandvoort returned to the F1 calendar in 2021.
-Fittingly, the chequered flag greeted Dutch national Max Verstappen first, a winning feat he repeated in 2022.
+Fittingly, the checkered flag greeted Dutch national Max Verstappen first, a winning feat he repeated in 2022.

 1 min